awin/styleguide/README.md

 start` to host, `make run` to poke in a fresh container, `make exec` to poke into a running one.

+source files are placed in `src/css` and `src/js`.
+Gulp copies them to `public/css` and `public/js`, then minifies them and places the final result into `public/dist`.
+The full URL for loading the main CSS file is `//styleguide.awin.com/dist/awin.css`

 This project is automatically built and deployed with Jenkins

 Here are the [Build Job](https://jenkins.zanox.com/job/INTERNAL-styleguide_1-Build/) and [Deploy Job](https://jenkins.zanox.com/job/INTERNAL-styleguide_4-Office).